16th Street Park

 16th Street Park, also known as Dominico – 16th Street Park, is a municipal park in Bayonne, New Jersey.
 It is located on the west side of the city along the Newark Bay across from Port Newark–Elizabeth Marine Terminal.
 It is a component of the Hackensack River Greenway.

 History

 The park was developed as a Works Progress Administration project.

 The park is named in dedication to G. Thomas DiDomenico, who was mayor of Bayonne from 1955-1959.

+In 2016 funding was provided for the creation of a 700-foot-long stretch of waterfront south of the main park for a rocky beachfront and elevated eight foot wide boardwalk.

 In 2022, a memorial bench to honor Jersey City Police detective Joseph A. Seals who lost his life in connection to the 2019 Jersey City shooting, was created.

 Facilities

 An amphitheatre, the municipal pool (1997), a firing range, and a boat launch can be found at the park.
 There are courts for handball, tennis, basketball, volleyball and pickleball as well as fields for baseball, softball, and soccer.
-Walking paths include the Hackensack RiverWalk.
+Walking paths, a boardwalk, and kayak launch are found along the Hackensack River Greenway.